 What can be done to help keep your German Shepherd’s teeth healthy?
-Brushing your dog’s teeth is one of the best preventatives, as is feeding your dog a high-quality dry food.
-Not only will they enjoy the crunch, these hard pieces of food will help clean teeth, as will giving them something to chew on like rawhide.
+Brushing your dog’s teeth is one of the best preventative measures, as is feeding your dog high-quality dry food.
+Not only will they enjoy the crunch, but these hard pieces of food will also help clean teeth, as will giving them something to chew on like rawhide.

 Keep up your routine of brushing and if you start to notice a serious problem developing, do not be afraid to take your dog to a veterinarian who might be able to suggest a technique or a product that can relieve pain and keep your dog’s mouth healthy for as long as possible.